Ecommerce Marketing Strategies That Actually Work

 The higher up your product is in search engine results, the more likely potential customers are going to click on your product page.
 In fact, one study from Backlinko found that the top spot on organic search engine results was 10 times more likely to get clicked than the result ten spots down.
 This is why SEO is important.

 Optimizing everything from your product listings to website content and adding blogs and posts all featuring relevant keywords will help your ideal customers find your business.
+One major consideration here is time.
+SEO takes time and lots of it.
+If you haven't started building on this strategy, you likely won't see meaningful results for weeks or several months.

 Pay Per Click Ads